 1. The UE sends a PDU session establishment request to SMF.
 SMF selects the UPF, and allocate UE IP address from the corresponding IP section of the selected UPF.

-2. (optional)If the IP section of the selected UPF is close to be exhausted, the SMF may request a new IP section from the NRF.
+2. (optional)If the IP section of the selected UPF is close to be exhausted, the SMF may request a new amount of IP addresses from the NRF.
 This step can be executed in parallel with the PDU Session Establishment procedure.

 2a: (optional) The SMF provide the UPF ID and the DNN to the NRF.

 2b: (optional) The NRF sends a new allocated IP section corresponding to the indicated DNN and the UPF to the SMF.
+The new allocated IP section could be IP address ranges or a list of IP addresses.

 NOTE: The new IP section is used by the SMF for the IP address assignment to the subsequent UE.